 Its immediate corporate owner, however, is based in the Seychelles and therefore does not meet the transparency requirements.
 This company is not a relevant legal entity and will not appear on Company I’s PSC register.

 The directors of I will need to look further up the chain of ownership.
 The next entity in the chain is a Japanese company.
-While this company won’t keep its own PSC register, isn’t subject to the FCA’s disclosure requirements and isn’t an EEA company, it is listed on a market specified in the legislation – in this case the Tokyo Stock Exchange.
+While this company won’t keep its own PSC register, it is listed on a market specified in the legislation – in this case the Tokyo Stock Exchange.
 This company will therefore be the one included in I’s PSC register.

 As a listed company, the Japanese company is likely to have a number of shareholders.
 Even if there was a majority shareholder, however, that individual will not be included in Company I’s PSC register because the Japanese company itself is already listed as an RLE.